EduMIPS64/edumips64/docs/developer-guide.md

 To build the user documentation, you'll need:
 - GNU Make
-- Sphinx (http://sphinx.pocoo.org/) versione 1.0.7 or above
+- Sphinx (http://sphinx.pocoo.org/) version 1.0.7 or above
 - latex / pdflatex

 Gradle will help you download the following dependencies: